mnmanasi/billionaire-dashboard/README.md

 ## Datasets

 This project uses the Billionaires Statistics Dataset 2023 and Global Country Information Dataset 2023 obtained from [Kaggle](https://www.kaggle.com/).
-The Billionaires Statistics Dataset 2023 contains information about billionaires around the world, including their demographics, wealth sources, and other relevant details.
-The Global Country Information Dataset 2023 contains information regarding economic indicators, environmental factors, healthcare metrics, and more about all the nations in the world.
+The billionaires dataset contains information about billionaires around the world, including their demographics, wealth sources, and other relevant details.
+The global country dataset contains information regarding the economic indicators, environmental factors, healthcare metrics, and more, for each nation in the world.

 ### Source
 - [Billionaires Statistics Dataset 2023](https://www.kaggle.com/datasets/nelgiriyewithana/billionaires-statistics-dataset)